jeanmarcjones/reactnd-project-mobile-flashcards/README.md

 # Readable Project

 My submission for Udacity's React Native course.
 Users can use this app to aid them with revision.
 They can create decks of cards and quiz themselves on the available cards.
 If the user has not completed a quiz for the day, they will get a notification prompting them to do so.

+This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app) .

 ## TL;DR